harshakeus/websockets/README.md

 first enter channel number and click on subscribe from now to publish, first enter the channel number space and message.

+** make sure that redis server is running in background